 - Aromatase inhibitors: Drugs like letrozole, anastrozole, and exemestane that block the production of estrogen in postmenopausal women by inhibiting the aromatase enzyme, which converts androgens into estrogen.

-- Fulvestrant: An estrogen receptor antagonist that degrades the receptor, used primarily for advanced or metastatic Estrogen Receptor What Are the Side Effects of Hormone Therapy?
+- Fulvestrant: An estrogen receptor antagonist that degrades the receptor, used primarily for advanced or metastatic estrogen receptor

 - Hot flashes: Sudden feelings of warmth, often accompanied by sweating.